hmdc/r-at-iqss-gitbook/README.md

 * We do not provide any data storage for your application's static assets -- images, CSV(s), or data files.
 However, you can easily provision an [S3 bucket](https://elements.heroku.com/addons/bucketeer) through Heroku to house such files.

 ## What's supported
-* Unlike ShinyApps.io, you can assign a custom SSL enabled domain to you Shiny web application.
+* You can assign a custom SSL enabled domain to your Shiny web application.
-* Your Shiny app is always available, unlike ShinyApps.io where applications are served on an on-demand basis.
+* Your Shiny app is always available.
 * You can install system level libraries by adding an ```Aptfile``` to your repository and specifying which [Ubuntu 18.04](https://packages.ubuntu.com) compatible packages to install.
 The CRAN [bionic-cran35](https://cran.r-project.org/bin/linux/ubuntu/) apt repository is pre-installed.
 * You can provision databases for your R Shiny application like Redis, Postgresql, and MariaDB with one click.
 * We provide support for R versions 3.5.x to 3.6.x, with Microsoft R Open (Revolution R) support in the works.
 See [hmdc/heroku-docker-r#4](https://github.com/hmdc/heroku-docker-r/issues/4) for more details.